 That was wrong information on several levels, but they were so certain in their meaningless answer that didn’t want to check anything else to help resolve the issue.

-In the third time of asking the agent realized right away that my hosting product is practically missing from the WordPress installer and went to check what was happening.
-Turned out, the DNS zone had not been created automatically on the backend; he added it manually, and the issue was resolved.
+On the third time of asking, the agent realized right away that my hosting product is practically missing from the WordPress installer and went to check what was happening.
+Turned out the DNS zone had not been created automatically on the backend; he added it manually, and the issue was resolved.

 On the other hand, the knowledge page is quite decent.